jossives/dual_processing_GIREP/README.md

 ### P03

-Some final data prep, to calculate for example corrected exam averages, z scores, etc so that these do not have to be redone in every analysis file
+Some final data prep, to calculate for example corrected exam averages, z scores, etc so that these do not have to be redone in every analysis file.
+All exams are combined into a single data file

 # Analyses